albert-morotalbert-morot

 A Brief History

-In 2000, Geoffroy Choppin de Janvry, Albert Morot’s great-grand-nephew, set the estate on a path of responsible and sustainable viticulture.
-This commitment culminated in 2015 with the first vintage certified organic, symbolizing a strong and lasting dedication to the land and to living ecosystems.
+In 2000, Geoffroy Choppin de Janvry, Albert Morot’s great-grand-nephew, set the estate on the path towards respectful and sustainable viticulture.
+This approach led, in 2015, to the first vintage certified organic, a powerful symbol of the estate’s commitment to the land and to living ecosystems.

 The Beaune Appellation